AravindhPandiyan/Parkinsons_FOG/README.md

 - Test the trained models using various metrics to assess their performance.
 - Stream real-time predictions using gRPC and WebSocket protocols.
 - Interactive API documentation using Swagger and pdoc.
+- The APIs can be run individually without the UI services.

 ## Installation

-Clone the repository:
+### Clone the repository:

    ```bash
    git clone https://github.com/AravindhPandiyan/Parkinsons_FOG.git
    cd Parkinsons_FOG
    ```

-Project Setup:
+### Project Setup:

    ```bash
    make setup